Pinetown Boys' High School Recollections (1985 - 1988)

 Leaving

-I matriculated from PBHS on November 30, 1988 with my Natal Senior Certificate.
-Three days later--December 3, 1988--I left for the United States.
-I believe this quick transition from South Africa to the U.S.A. has been largely responsible for the fact that I find it hard to let go of my memories of PBHS.
+I matriculated (graduated) from PBHS on November 30, 1988 with my Natal Senior Certificate.
+Three days later—December 3, 1988—I left for the United States.
+I believe this rapid transition from South Africa to the U.S. has been largely responsible for the fact that I find it hard to let go of my memories of PBHS.
 They truly are fond ones.
-My only regret is that my years of attending all-boys schools throughout high school (I also attended Alexandra High School in Pietermaritzburg in '83 and '84--back then, also a boys-only school) has somewhat hindered or delayed my ability to relate to girls, making me more of a nerd than I'd like to admit. :)
+My only regret is that my years of attending all-boys schools throughout high school (the other being Alexandra High School in 1983 and 1984—back then, also a boys-only school) has somewhat hampered my ability to interact with women, making me more of a nerdy recluse than I'd like to admit.

 My good friend Eugene Wolff and myself